Abauchot/Talesmithing/README.md

 ## 🎲 Who is this for?

-Lorekeeper is made for:
+Talesmithing is made for:

 - 🧙‍♂️ **Game Masters** running complex tabletop campaigns
 - 🧝 **Players** who want to track their characters and adventures
 - ✍️ **Worldbuilders & writers** creating their own settings
 - 🎨 **Creative teams** working together on shared universes

-Whether you're managing a dungeon crawl, a political drama, or a galactic saga — Lorekeeper gives you the tools to structure and collaborate on your lore.
+Whether you're managing a dungeon crawl, a political drama, or a galactic saga — Talesmithing gives you the tools to structure and collaborate on your lore.

 ---